Non vaccinated Britons can now travel to Mallorca

-It's the new everyone has been waiting for, well at least those who for various reasons, have not been fully vaccinated against Covid in the United Kingdom.
+It's the news everyone has been waiting for, well at least those who for various reasons, have not been fully vaccinated against Covid in the United Kingdom.

 Unvaccinated Britons can now travel to Spain as the country enjoys its hottest May on record.
 The Spanish tourism minister Reyes Maroto said the "new phase of the pandemic" meant Spain was able to relax Covid entry rules.